Becoming a student at NUA means joining a vibrant creative community with the same goal: success in the creative industries.

 Some students will speak exclusively in English for the first time.
 Others will encounter new and challenging political, social and artistic ideas.
 Many will use their time in the UK to travel all over Great Britain and Europe.
 Being an international student is an undertaking that requires confidence and self-reliance.
 However, everyone benefits from support, so the University offers pastoral support, free English language tutorials, as well as learning support for written work and study skills.

 We are pleased to work with you to discuss your questions and concerns at any stage of the application process.

 Rated as a top 5 UK university for creative scene

-We have scholarships available for international students starting in their first year of study.
+We have scholarships available for international students starting in 2017.

 International applicants are asked to submit a portfolio of creative work relevant to their proposed course of study.
 You can find portfolio guidance online.

 The Creative Skillset Tick mark of approval means that when you finish your course, you’re three times more likely to work in your chosen field.
 Look for the Creative Skillset tick on many of our courses!

 NUA students enjoy close contact with lecturers and technicians throughout their studies.
 You can find out more about contact time for the course you’re interested in on the Unistats website.

 We look forward to supporting your application for a place at NUA and throughout your studies at NUA.
 Learn more about the International Office and find out when you can meet University representatives in your country.